Loading...

 Check for understanding.

-Pause the video while you decide if this is true or false.
+Pause video while you decide if this is true or false.

-Well done if you selected False.
+Well done if you select it false.

 And now I'd like you to justify your answer.

-She's from one of these two statements.
+Choose from one of these two statements.

 August is kind, respectful, and understanding.

-He is bullied by others based solely on his outward appearance.
+He's bullied by others based solely on his outward appearance.

-August's sister, Via feels left out as two of her friends begin to ignore her at school.
+August's sister, Via, feels left out as two of her friends begin to ignore her at school.

 She finds a new group of friends, including Justin, a musician and actor.